Sydney gangland war: Background

-It was alleged that prior to O'Connor's murder, McPherson had visited O'Connor in prison and had threaten him.
-It was speculated that in early hours of 28 May, O'Connor went to Latin Quarter on Pitt Street where he was relieved of his firearm by Criminal Investigative Branch (CIB) detectives, Maurie Wild and Jack Whelan before sitting with the two detectives at a table.
-McPherson who was sitting at another table, then approached the detectives' table and shot O'Connor twice, killing him.
-O'Connor's wife, Grace "The Case" O'Connor was a member of the UK-based Australian shoplifting gang known as the Kangaroo Gang that were known for carrying out thefts and robberies of high-end department stores, jewellery stores, and banks throughout the UK and Europe during the 1960s and early 1970s.
+It was alleged that prior to O'Connor's murder, McPherson had visited O'Connor in prison and had threatened him.
+It was speculated that in early hours of 28 May, O'Connor went to Latin Quarter on Pitt Street where he was relieved of his firearm by Criminal Investigative Branch (CIB) detectives, Maurie Wild and Jack Whelan, before sitting with the two detectives at a table.
+McPherson, who was sitting at another table, then approached the detectives' table and shot O'Connor twice, killing him.

+O'Connor's wife, Grace "The Case" O'Connor, was a member of the UK-based Australian shoplifting gang known as the Kangaroo Gang that was known for carrying out thefts and robberies of high-end department stores, jewellery stores, and banks throughout the UK and Europe in the 1960s and early 1970s.
 In 1974, Grace O'Connor disappeared from the home that she and fellow Kangaroo Gang member, Tommy Wraith shared on Seymour Grove in Paddington.
 Her body was never found.
 It was believed that Wraith and Grace got into a confrontation in which he strangled Grace.
 It was suspected that after killing Grace, Wraith and an unknown accomplice placed her body in the boot of Wraith's rented car and allegedly drove to an unknown location in Hertfordshire where they dumped O'Connor's body in a shallow grave.

-Nearly a month after Ducky O'Connor's murder, on 26 June 1967, 58-year-old casino boss Richard Reilly was shot twice with a shotgun as he was walking to his car parked outside his mistress' apartment in Double Bay.
+On 26 June 1967, 58-year-old casino boss Richard Reilly was shot twice with a shotgun as he was walking to his car parked outside his mistress' apartment in Double Bay.
 Despite being wounded, Reilly managed to get into the car and drove a few hundred metres before lapsing into unconsciousness and crashing the vehicle into the window of a shop.
 It was alleged that the shooter was rival baccarat operator and standover man Johnny Warren, who was also named as the shooter in Eldridge's murder.
-In January 1968, believing his mistress, Gloria McGlinn, was committing infidelity, Warren went to her apartment in Brighton-Le-Sands, where he shot and killed McGlinn, McGlinn's suspected lover and McGlinn's mother before shooting himself in the head.
-The final public murder took place on the morning of 28 May 1968 when brothel owner Joe Borg was killed by a bomb placed under the driver's seat of his car in Bondi.
+In January, 1968, believing his mistress, Gloria McGlinn, was committing infidelity, Warren went to her apartment in Brighton-Le-Sands, where he shot and killed McGlinn, McGlinn's suspected lover and McGlinn's mother, before shooting himself in the head.
+The final public murder took place on the morning of 28 May 1968, when brothel owner Joe Borg was killed by a bomb placed under the drivers’ seat of his car in Bondi.

-By the 1970s, criminal figures, under pressure from their associates within the police, began murdering rival criminals more discreetly by luring or kidnapping them, and either murdering them at a secret location and dumping their bodies or throwing them overboard while still alive in the waters off Sydney.
+In the 1970s, criminal figures, under pressure from their associates within the police, began murdering rival criminals more discreetly by luring or kidnapping them, and either murdering them at a secret location and dumping their bodies or throwing them overboard while still alive in the waters off Sydney.